BAMorgan/Minimax-Alpha-Beta-Pruning-Search/readme.md

-# Grid/Maze Searth with Minimax annd Alpha-Beta Pruning
+# Grid/Maze Search with Minimax annd Alpha-Beta Pruning

 ## Overview
 This project implements a **Maze Chase game** where an **AI player (MAX)** competes against a **human player (MIN)** to reach a randomly placed goal in a **10×10** or **20×30** maze.
 The AI uses **Minimax and Alpha-Beta Pruning** to determine the best moves.
 The game supports **GUI visualization**, **console interactions**, and game statistics tracking.